x

 Day 7

-Just north of the Arctic Circle and the northernmost city in Greenland, Sisimiut remains ice free in winter and is known as an adventure sports hub.
-Inhabited for more than 4,500 years by the Inuit, Dorset and then Thule people, dog sled remains a common form of transport and we have a chance to see abandoned settlements but it also has a cool, modern side.
-Watch out for humpback whales and walrus between Sisimiut and the Thule district in the north.
+The northernmost city in Greenland, just north of the Arctic Circle, Sisimiut remains ice free in winter and is known as an adventure sports hub.
+Inhabited for more than 4,500 years by the Inuit, Dorset and then Thule people, dog sled remains a common form of transport.
+Abandoned settlements lie between Sisimiut and the Thule district to the north.
+The area is home to humpback whales, walrus, and Arctic foxes in their summer coat.

 Ilulissat, Disko Bay

-Day 8-9
+Day 8

 Sailing through the iceberg capital of the world to Disko Bay, the Ilulissat Icefjord is one of the cruise highlights.
 Given UNESCO World Heritage Site status, the Ilulissat Icefjord is a popular tourist destination, and thanks to the productive Sermeq Kujalleq glacier, thousands of gargantuan icebergs calve from the Greenland ice cap into the sea.
 The city of Ilulissat, formerly Jakobshavn or Jacobshaven, is home to as many sled-dogs as people.